saveffer1/sfbotcgpt/README.md

 sfbotcgpt requires server to run this bot

-Install the dependencies and start the script.
+Install all dependencies and start the script.

 ```sh
 tested python version == 3.11